 Greenpeace and WWF acknolewdge our committments on sustainable palm oil

 In the Greenpeace Palm Oil Scorecard 2016 Ferrero were identified as one of the two leading companies in the overall evaluation as well as the only one capable of tracking up to the plantation of origin almost 100% of the purchased palm oil, out of the 14 global consumer goods companies assessed.
 Furthermore, in the WWF Palm Oil Buyers’ Scorecard, published in September 2016, we were given a score of 9 points out of 9, as well as being recognized as one of the companies “leading the way" to the ultimate sustainability goal for the industry.
 The certified sustainable (and traceable) palm oil become the standard commodity grade for all companies, out of the 137 global companies assessed in the survey.

 In our palm oil supply chain, we are committed to protecting high carbon value forests, as well as peatlands.
 We protect primary forests, but not only.
 We ask our suppliers to respect the biodiversity and natural habitats of various species such as orangutans.
-We are piloting a satellite verification system in partnership with Airbus Defense & Space, TFT and SarVision, to ensure that our suppliers respect our commitment to deforestation.
+We are piloting a satellite verification system in partnership with Airbus Defense & Space, TFT and SarVision, to ensure that our suppliers respect our commitment to no deforestation.
 This technology combines high-resolution radar and optical imaging to accurately verify the plantations that supply us, and the forests that surround them.
 Our partners analyze the evolution of the landscape, alerting us of any change, which allows us to identify the plantations impacted in order to take action with our suppliers.